openactive/openactive-test-suite/packages/openactive-openid-browser-automation/README.md

 In order for these types to be used by other projects, they must be saved to [TypeScript Declaration files](https://www.typescriptlang.org/docs/handbook/declaration-files/introduction.html).
 This is enabled by our tsconfig.json, which specifies that declaration files are to be generated and saved to `built-types/` (As an aside, the reason that the package's types must be saved to .d.ts files is due to TypeScript not automatically using JS defined types from libraries.
 There is a good reason for this and proposals to allow it to work at least for certain packages.
 See some of the discussion here: https://github.com/microsoft/TypeScript/issues/33136).

-For this reason, TypeScript types should be generated after code changes to make sure that openactive-openid-test-client consumers can use the new types.
+For this reason, TypeScript types should be generated after code changes to make sure that consumers of this library can use the new types.
 The openactive-test-suite project does this automatically in its pre-commit hook, which calls `npm run gen-types`

 TypeScript-related scripts: